adsforce/docs/src/en/links/README.md

 # Adsforce Link Configuration

-Create custom tracking links to track and measure owned media in order to get more installs and better engagement from your new users.
+Create custom tracking links to track and measure the partner media sources in order to increase game installs and new user engagement.

 ## Create&ensp;Links

-To analyze owned media performance successfully you need to create and manage your **Adsforce Links**.
+To analyze partner media sources performance successfully, you need to create and manage your **Adsforce Links**.

 ### Set Up Adsforce Links